ckeditor/ckeditor4-docs/guides/dev/features/basicstyles/README.md

 You can use the `overrides` parameter to define an alternative that CKEditor will convert into your desired form.

 Remember that depending on your use case, the CSS classes for basic text styles need to be defined accordingly.
-For [classic editor](#!/guide/dev_framed) they should be defined in an external CSS file added to the editor configuration with the CKEDITOR.config.contentsCss option.
+For [classic editor](#!/guide/dev_framed) they should be defined in an external CSS file added to the editor configuration with the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} option.
 For [inline editor](#!/guide/dev_inline) they need to be added directly to the page stylesheet.

 <div class="tip">
 	<p>